Who Are We?

 Technical Services Goals

-2. Collaborate with Unit colleagues and seek collaboration with other departments on campus in order to support Clark College mission and core themes
+2. Collaborate with Unit colleagues and seek collaboration with other departments on campus (e.g. IT Services), and consortial partners to support Clark Libraries operations.

-3. Improve efficiency and effectiveness of Technical Services through professional development, ongoing assessment of services, innovation and exploration of new technology
+3. Improve efficiency and effectiveness of Technical Services through professional development (formal and informal), ongoing assessment of services, innovation, and exploration of new technology (e.g. open source software).

 In addition to day-to-day operations, Technical Services department is responsible for implementing or coordinating long-term projects.
 Here are some examples of past and current projects: